-Coordinated Assessment & Information Management (CAIM) Training
+Coordinated Assessment & Information Management (CAIM) Training (Last updated on: 03 mar 2020)

 Experience has shown that coordinating needs assessments is an important element in delivering targeted response to the affected population.
 Throughout an emergency, credible and accurate assessments contribute to the evidence-base that increase the effectiveness of humanitarian response, ensure well defined response planning and timely decision-making.